Diversity & Inclusion

 James R. Carroll heads the litigation practice of Skadden’s Boston office.
 Mr. Carroll has broad experience — including jury trial experience — in consumer products, insurance, subprime-related issues and securities class action defense, as well as a broad array of complex civil litigations.

 Mr. Carroll is handling a number of purported class actions for major national life insurers and is defending a variety of purported class and individual actions in the life, disability and casualty insurance contexts.
-He won an appeal for one of the nation’s largest mutual fund complexes that reversed a lower court’s refusal to dismiss three putative class actions involving allegations of improper mutual fund “market timing” activities.
+He won an appeal for one of the nation’s largest mutual fund complexes that reversed a lower court’s refusal to dismiss three putative class actions involving allegations of improper mutual fund "market timing" activities.
 Mr. Carroll also is representing investment advisers in regulatory inquiries and civil litigations in connection with the Bernard Madoff scandal.
 He also is defending one of the nation’s leading providers of variable annuities in class actions filed in multiple jurisdictions.
-In 2006-2007, Mr. Carroll spent a considerable amount of time representing special committees, companies and individuals in connection with multifront regulatory inquiries into stock option granting practices.
+Mr. Carroll regularly represents special committees and corporations in connection with derivative actions.

 Mr. Carroll secured an important win for the pharmaceutical industry in the U.S. Court of Appeals for the First Circuit.
 In August 2008, the First Circuit Court of Appeals affirmed the dismissal with prejudice of purported securities fraud class action cases against a major Boston pharmaceutical company.
 In doing so, the First Circuit emphasized that drug companies have no obligation to immediately publicly disclose even very negative adverse events and that the securities laws permit — indeed, require — that issuers take the time to reasonably investigate important developments prior to public disclosure.
 Mr. Carroll, on behalf of a German-based global pharmaceutical and chemical company, also won denial of a preliminary injunction motion seeking to enjoin a shareholder vote on whether to approve the company’s proposed $7 billion acquisition of a Massachusetts-based life science company.